Definitions

 This plot is useful for identifying which regions of the model generate drag (or thrust).

-The colormap for drag pressure includes a grey midrange around zero, which makes it easy to identify drag regions (positive values), thrust regions (negative values) & regions where drag is negligible (grey).
+The colormap for drag pressure includes a white midrange around zero, which makes it easy to identify drag regions (positive values), thrust regions (negative values) & regions where drag is negligible (white).

 Heat Transfer